jiayuehua/blog/_posts/2021-05-05-its-clamping-time.md

     std::clamp(value, lo, hi)

-This is exactly the antipattern that led to Andrzej's original example!
+This is exactly the antipattern that led to Andrzej's original example.
 The API is [easy to misuse](https://www.oreilly.com/library/view/97-things-every/9780596809515/ch55.html), and so the implementor has to resort to safety nets like preconditions and assertions.
 (Not that you should _avoid_ writing safety nets, even in